FAQs

 What is brake bleeding?

-Brake bleeding is the common procedure of removing air from the hydraulic brake line.
+Brake bleeding is the process of removing air from a hydraulic brake system.

 How do hydraulic brakes work?

-Pulling your brake lever exerts pressure on the hydraulic fluid.
-Since fluid doesn’t compress easily, the pressure travels through the brake line to the caliper, which houses the pistons and brake pads to clamp onto the rotor and slow the wheels by friction.
+Pulling your brake lever creates pressure in the hydraulic fluid.
+Because fluid does not compress easily, that pressure travels through the brake line to the caliper, where pistons push the brake pads against the rotor to slow the wheel through friction.

 Why do my brakes need to be bled?